 (2) An association registered pursuant to subsection (1) may act on behalf of all employees eligible for membership of any of the organisations represented by the association in respect of a calling or industry in respect of which the association was formed.

-(3) Subject to this section, the provisions of this Act relating to organisations, their rules, records, officers and members shall extend and apply, with such modifications as are necessary, to an association, its rules, records, officers and members respectively.
+(3) Subject to this section, the provisions of this Act relating to organisations, their rules, records, officers and members extend and apply, with such modifications as are necessary, to an association, its rules, records, officers and members respectively.

 [Section 67 inserted: No. 94 of 1984 s.
-41.]
+41; amended: No. 30 of 2021 s.
+76(1).]

 68. Declaration as to certain functions